-Convert CEA- 708 to Extracts closed caption from video elementary stream and converts it to WebVTT format.
-This feature is currently available for HLS only and there is no support to WebVTT styling/placement, just text.
-HLS Over Multicast Select this checkbox to enable multicasting of the adaptive stream (requires multicast to be enabled in the Settings ) HLS Segment Duration [sec] Specify the duration in seconds of each segment/chunk in the HLS playlist.
+Convert CEA- 708 to WebVTT Extracts closed caption from video elementary stream and converts it to WebVTT format.
+This feature is currently available for HLS only and there is no support to styling/placement, just text.
+HLS Over Multicast Select this checkbox to enable multicasting of the adaptive stream (requires multicast to be enabled in the Settings) HLS Segment Duration [sec] Specify the duration in seconds of each segment/chunk in the HLS playlist.
 You can specify sub-second durations (e.g. 0.5).
 (Default: 6 seconds) HLS Segments Count Specify the number of segments in the HLS playlist.
 DASH Segment Duration [sec] Specify the duration in seconds of each segment/chunk in the DASH adaptive group.
 You can specify sub-second durations (e.g. 0.5).
 (Default: 6 seconds) DASH Segments Count Specify the number of segments in the DASH adaptive group.
 Recording Specify the maximum time for storing the recording.
-If the file is left as blank, the system will use the global settings specified in the Settings &gt; Live Protocols screen in the HLS DVR Maximum Recording Duration field.
-File name Specify the file name pattern that ZEC will use to generate when saving the recorded content.
+If the file is left as blank, the system will use the global settings specified in the Settings > Live Protocols screen in the HLS DVR Maximum Recording Duration field.
+File name template Specify the file name pattern that Zixi will use to generate when saving the recorded content.
 A separate file will be generated for each recording up to the time specified in the Max recorded file duration parameter (see above).
 After this duration a new file will be generated.
-The file name pattern can include any string and up to five variables listed below.
-Only the %T=HH.MM.SS creation time is mandatory.
-You can change the order of these variables and add text as long as you maintain the legitimate structure of the file in Linux and Windows: template %S=stream id - optional. %Y=year - optional %M=month - optional %D=day - optional %T=HH.MM.SS creation time - mandatory For example, the following pattern %Y_recording%T.ts will generate the following file name 2017_recording15:32:35.ts.
+The file name pattern can include any string and up to three variables listed below.
+Only the %T=HH.MM.SS Timestamp is mandatory.
+You can change the order of these variables and add text as long as you maintain the legitimate structure of the file in Linux and Windows: %G = Group Name - optional %N = Sequence Number - optional %T=HH.MM.SS Timestamp - mandatory